 Current expenditure represents routine expenditure for operational and administrative activities.
 Spending on civil servants’ salaries is an example.
 Another example is goods and services for office equipment and public services.
 This expenditure is routine and paid for by the government regularly.

 Capital expenditure is essential for increasing the capital stock in the economy.
 Moreover, it creates future benefits by increasing the economy’s productive capacity, allowing it to produce more output.
-For example, road construction not only absorbs labor and increases the mobility of goods and services.
+For example, road construction not only absorbs labor but increases the mobility of goods and services.
 But, it also stimulates business activity to increase and reduce logistics costs.

 Government spending contributes to increasing potential GDP.
 For example, investment in infrastructure creates a multiplier effect on the economy by stimulating business activity and the mobility of goods and services.
 Finally, such investments also increase the economy’s productive capacity in the long run.